obvious/token-weaver/README.md

 #### Expected JSON Structure

-You can find the sample JSON structure we are using in [sample_tokens] folder.
+You can find a sample JSON structure in [sample_tokens] folder.
 We have a `core` file which contains all of our global tokens, like colors, typography.
 Then we have individual theme files which has theme strucutre and reference the core tokens.